Fed03/functional-programming-talk-giuneco/PITCHME.md

 @snapend

 @ul
+- Learning FP is like starting from scratch
+- We will start over from square zero
 - I am no expert in Functional Programming
 - There will be a little bit of @color[firebrick](math) concepts
 @ulend